Sacred Heart Cathedral, Ooty: History

 A visit by a Jesuit priest from Calicut in late 1602 or early 1603 was perhaps the earliest documented visit of Christians to the Nilgiri Mountains.
 The Jesuit Fr.
 Jacome Ferreiri, was sent to locate any Christians living in the Nilgiris.
 Although he did not find evidence of any, he spent a few days in the hills and later wrote a report on the manners and customs of the Todas and Badagas, the tribes that he visited.
 Two centuries later, Catholics among the Europeans who settled in Ooty in 1823 built a small chapel.
 Subsequently, the first church, St. Mary's Church was consecrated in 1870.

 As the Catholic population continued to grow, land for a second church was purchased in 1895.
 The church was constructed by Fr.
 E. Foubert.
 It was consecrated as the Church of the Sacred Heart on 28 February 1897 by Monseigneur Bardon, Bishop of Coimbatore.
 The bell towers were built in 1918.
 They were named the "Towers of Victory" in commemoration of the end of the World War I.

 On 3 July 1955, the church was designated as Sacred Heart Cathedral, the seat of the newly-formed Diocese of Ootacamund.
 The church was renovated and extended in 1987.
 In 2014, it was given a facelift for the diamond jubilee of the Diocese.

+Building

+The cathedral's present appearance reflects several phases of construction rather than the original 1897 building alone.
+The principal later additions are the two bell towers erected in 1918.
+A major renovation and extension was carried out in 1987, followed by further exterior work in 2014.

+The paired bell towers flank the principal façade and remain the most prominent feature of the building.
+Contemporary photographs also record the cathedral's central entrance, side elevations and later devotional structures within the grounds.